Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Experiments

 \subsection{Performance Evaluation on Continual Learning Tasks}

-To comprehensively evaluate the continual learning performance, the proposed method is compared with existing state-of-the-art methods on both protocols.
-The compared methods include offline methods (i.e., DFD-FCG \cite{han2025towards} and DFFreq \cite{yan2026dual}) trained jointly on all tasks (upper bound), and continual learning methods (i.e., DFIL \cite{pan2023dfil}, SUR-LID \cite{cheng2025stacking}, and SAIDO \cite{hu2026saido}).
-All methods are carefully reproduced and evaluated under the same experimental settings.
+We evaluate continual learning performance on both protocols against the compared methods under the same settings.
 Table~\ref{tab:main_results} reports the accuracy on each dataset after each task, along with the overall average accuracy (AA).
 The results demonstrate that the proposed method achieves the highest AA across both protocols, substantially outperforming existing approaches.
-Notably, existing methods struggle to perform promisingly in Protocol 2, where forgery methods are diverse and real images remain in the same domain across tasks.
+Notably, existing methods struggle to perform well in Protocol 2, where forgery methods are diverse and real images remain in the same domain across tasks.
 In this scenario, detectors are more prone to overriding previously learned forgery information because forgery-irrelevant features are consistent across different forgery types, making the feature representations more similar.
 This implies that existing methods may not fully capture the specific forgery patterns of each task, leading to catastrophic forgetting.
 In contrast, the proposed Face-D\(^2\)CL effectively mitigates this issue through its dual continual learning mechanism, which preserves real-face representations while flexibly adapting to new forgery patterns without relying on data replay.